 In September 2017, our sponsor purchased an aggregate of 5,750,000 founder shares for an aggregate purchase price of \$25,000, or approximately \$0.004 per share.
 Prior to the initial investment in the company of \$25,000 by our sponsor, the company had no assets, tangible or intangible.
 The purchase price of the founder shares was determined by dividing the amount of cash contributed to us by the number of founder shares issued.
+In June 2018, we effectuated a 1.125-for-1 dividend of our ordinary shares resulting in an aggregate of 6,468,750 founder shares outstanding and held by our initial shareholders.
 Our sponsor will own 20% of our issued and outstanding shares after this offering (assuming it does not purchase units in this offering).
-If we increase or decrease the size of the offering, we will effect a capitalization or share surrender or redemption or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of the offering in such amount as to maintain the ownership of founder shares by our sponsor at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
-Up to 750,000 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
+Up to 843,750 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.